-Furthermore, once you start lifting your old flooring in order your new one to be installed, remember that if you decide to have your walls painted before laying the floor, you can cause some serious damaged on the freshly applied and dried coats of paint by removing all skirting and baseboards which are required for the wooden floor to be properly fitted.
-That's why our qualified fitters use high-quality masking tape to guarantee the wall protection in such projects.
+Furthermore, once you start lifting your old flooring in order for your new one to be installed, remember that if you decide to have your walls painted before laying the floor, you can cause some serious damaged to the freshly applied and dried coats of paint by removing all skirting and baseboards which are required for the wooden floor to be properly fitted.
+That's why our qualified fitters use high-quality masking tape to guarantee wall protection in such projects.

 Painting The Walls First

 Besides the fact that throughout the floor installation process you can be left with some scuffs and dents on your newly painted walls that will then make you do some further touchups, you need to consider the fact that not all wooden floorboards come ready to install.
 If you decide to purchase an unfinished wooden floor, then you will require sanding and finishing it after fitting it down.
 Adding a few coats of protective and preserving finishing product is a must for every unfinished wooden floor and sanding is highly recommended beforehand, to open wood’s pores for the finishing product to absorb better as well as for removing all finer and smaller imperfections that might be caused during the transportation of the materials.

 With sanding here comes the sawdust.
-Although the fact that modern sanding machines are made to collect the main quantity of the sawdust created during sanding, there is still a small chunk of dust that can stick to your freshly painted walls, especially if they are not completely dry.
+Although the fact that modern sanding machines are made to collect the main quantity of sawdust created during sanding, there is still a small chunk of dust that can stick to your freshly painted walls, especially if they are not completely dry.
 Furthermore, do not underestimate the fact that sanding machines are usually big and chunky and can bump into the wall by accident and leave scuffs and dents, which can also happen accidentally throughout the installation process itself.